G20 must ensure developing nations earn 'meaningful revenues' from global minimum tax deal: Nirmala | Headlines

 - India

-Finance minister Nirmala Sitharaman on Thursday called on G20 countries to ensure that the developing nations are guarded against any ''unintended consequences'' of the proposed global minimum tax deal at the G20.
+Finance minister Nirmala Sitharaman on Thursday called on G20 countries to ensure that developing nations do not face any ''unintended consequences'' of the proposed global minimum tax deal at the G20 and earn ''meaningful revenues''.

-She said that to ensure a fairer and inclusive tax system, it is necessary that all G20 inclusive framework members actively participate in the finalization of the proposed deal to tax multinational companies and said the pact should result in ''meaningful revenues'' for the developing countries.
+She also said that the concerns of developing nations should also be addressed while formulating rules for the proposed two-pillar tax deal to ensure a fairer and more inclusive tax system.

 A total of 130 countries, including India, had July last year agreed to an overhaul of global tax norms to ensure that multinationals pay taxes wherever they operate and at a minimum 15 percent rate.
 The finance ministry had then said that some significant issues, including share of profit allocation and scope of subject to tax rules, are yet to be addressed and a 'consensus agreement' would happen after working out the technical details of the proposal.